nrwl/nx/README.md

 # What is Nx?

-🔎 **Nx is a set of Angular CLI power-ups that transform the CLI into a powerful tool for full-stack development.**
+🔎 **Nx is a set of Angular CLI power-ups for modern development.**

-With Nx, you can:

-- Build full-stack applications using Angular and Nest
-- Use effective development practices pioneered at Google
-- Use innovative tools like Cypress and Jest
+## Nx Helps You

+### Use Modern Tools

+Using Nx, you can add Cypress, Jest, Prettier, and Nest into your dev workflow.
+Nx sets up these tools and allows you to use them seamlessly.
+Nx fully integrates with the other modern tools you already use and love.

+### Build Full-Stack Applications

+With Nx, you can build full-stack applications using Angular and Node.js frameworks such as Nest and Express.
+You can share code between the frontend and the backend.
+And you can use the familiar `ng build/test/serve` commands to power whole dev experience.

+### Develop Like Google

+With Nx, you can develop multiple full-stack applications holistically and share code between them all in the same workspace.
+Nx provides advanced tools which help you scale your enterprise development.
+Nx helps enforce your organization’s standards and community best practices.

+## A la carte

+Most importantly, you can use these power-ups a la carte.
+Just want to build a single Angular application using Cypress?
+Nx is still an excellent choice for that.

 ## Does it replace Angular CLI?